 While local history is my main interest, today and tomorrow are just as important.
 I hope to tie together Arlington’s past, present, and future with my efforts.

 And finally, while I do this for fun, I intend for it to lead to something more significant in the future.
 My dream job is to write for the City of Arlington and its fine folks.

 Jason is 38 years old and lives in Arlington, Texas, with his wife, Jennifer, and their three cats – Cavender, Merry, and Milo.
-He enjoys writing, reading, listening to music, hockey, and documentaries.
+When not exploring, he enjoys writing, reading, photography, listening to music, and documentaries.

 Check out my Reading List!